 Once your meal arrives

 Your delicious food is here!
-If it’s something with noodles, long vegetables like cabbage, or larger pieces of meat, there’s usually scissors available that you can use to cut it into smaller pieces.
+If it’s something with noodles, long vegetables like cabbage, or larger pieces of meat, there’s usually scissors available to cut it into smaller pieces.
 Don’t be shy about this, feel free to cut any of your food so that it’s a more bite size piece.
 Kimchi can also be cut this way, but keep in mind that the scissors should only be used for food related items.

 After your meal